Emma Watson Touted To Join Cast Of ‘Black Widow’ Movie

 Other actresses being eyed for the role include Alice Englert (Ratched), Dar Zuzovsky (Hostages), and Florence Pugh (Fighting With My Family).
 Both Englert and Zuzovsky have already auditioned for the role in question, and “are said to have left a strong impression.”

 If Watson is given the role at the end of the day, it will be the first time she plays in a true action movie, given that the Harry Potter franchise is considered to be more aligned with the fantasy genre, despite all the battles she had to partake in as Hermione Granger.
-Hopefully those battles will provide a good strong background for her should she be cast in Black Widow.
+Hopefully, those battles will provide a good strong background for her should she be cast in Black Widow.

 Given that the movie is supposed to start filming this summer, it hopefully won’t be too long before casting decisions are made and publicly confirmed.